We found 6 neurologists who accept Gold Compass 1000 near Exton, PA.

 Clinical interests: Electromyography, Multiple Sclerosis, Bell's Palsy, Parkinson's Disease, Encephalitis, Dementia, ...
 (Read more)

 Dr. Fred Weinblatt is a neurology (brain & spinal cord disease) specialist.
-He graduated from Johns Hopkins University School of Medicine.
-For his professional training, Dr. Weinblatt completed a residency program at a hospital affiliated with the University of Colorado Denver.
-Areas of expertise for Dr. Weinblatt include back pain, peripheral neuropathy, and multiple sclerosis (MS).
-He is rated 3.0 stars out of 5 by his patients.
-Dr. Weinblatt takes Blue Cross/Blue Shield, Coventry, and TRICARE, in addition to other insurance carriers.
-Awards and/or distinctions he has received include Recognized by Main Line Today's Top Doctor's 2016 issue and Recognized by Best Doctors in America 2005-2006.
-His professional affiliations include Hospital of the University of Pennsylvania (HUP) and Chester County Hospital.
+Patient reviews placed him at an average of 3.0 stars out of 5.
+Clinical interests for Dr. Weinblatt include back pain, peripheral neuropathy, and multiple sclerosis (MS).
+He is an in-network provider for several insurance carriers, including Blue Cross/Blue Shield, Coventry, and TRICARE.
+Before completing his residency at a hospital affiliated with the University of Colorado Denver, Dr. Weinblatt attended medical school at Johns Hopkins University School of Medicine.
+He has received the following distinctions: Recognized by Main Line Today's Top Doctor's 2016 issue and Recognized by Best Doctors in America 2005-2006.
+Dr. Weinblatt is affiliated with Hospital of the University of Pennsylvania (HUP) and Chester County Hospital.

 Clinical interests: Neck Pain, Dementia, Stroke, Epilepsy, Back Pain, Alzheimer's Disease, Headache, Multiple ...
 (Read more)